PetarMI/CIL-Collaborative-Filtering/README.md

 2. Optimised the creation of baseline solution

-  - Calculating the average of the non-zero elements in each colomn of matrix A is handled by a vectorized way, which is more efficient.
+  - Calculating the average of the non-zero elements in each colomn of matrix A is now handled in a vectorized way, which is more efficient.

   - **TODO:** wrap up the baseline solution creation into a method